 Saltwater Canal Homes with Gulf Access

-Low tide, combined with strong winds pushing the water out of the canal, can rain on your parade.
-Now, you are sitting high and dry watching the pelicans floating by, looking up at you.
-If the boat dock in front of the house is deep enough, don’t assume that the canal throughout is deep enough.
-Maybe you have to spend some uncomfortable hours on the bay until the water is high enough for your boat to pass those flat spots.
-Some communities have a log that’ll keep the water level the same at all times.
+Low tide, combined with strong winds pushing the water out of the Canal, can rain on your parade.
+If the boat dock in front of the house is deep enough, that doesn’t mean that the Canal’s whole stretch is deep enough.

 Sailboat Water Access to the Gulf

 You need to go with a deep water canal when you have a sailboat.
 There is no other choice unless you want to keep the boat in a marina.
 That option may not be bad at all because there are not too many deep water canal homes that make sense.

 Even when the canal is deep and wide enough for your boat, it is no fun when the open water is miles away.
 With a six-foot draft, there are not too many inlets you can use to get to the Gulf of Mexico.
 For example, the Venice Jetty is always fine, but Stump Pass in Englewood can be questionable sometimes.
 The next usable exit would be Gasparilla or Sarasota.

 A powerboat might be more suitable for the relatively shallow waters in Florida.
 You also have less hassle with the motorboat compared to a sailing vessel.

 Waterfront Properties are highly regulated.

 In some instances, you can not remove mangroves to build a dock/ widen or deepen a canal.
 The permitting process is lengthy and nerve-wracking, and you might not even get a permit.
 Buying a waterfront property does not guarantee you a waterfront property with a boat dock unless there is one already in place.